-The New York Times' 'The Truth Is' Campaign: Getting to the Story
+The New York Times' 'The Truth Is Hard' Campaign: Getting to the Story

 And then, the 2016 U.S. presidential election arrived at The Times' doorstep.
 Literally, if you'll remember.
 "The news became the news," says Kopit Levien.
 "We had an extraordinary moment in terms of news cycle.
 We saw our traffic and engagement go to a place beyond anybody's expectation."
 The team also recognized an opportunity to reiterate why journalism matters.

-From this extraordinary set of circumstances came The Times' "The Truth Is" campaign, which began during the weekend of the Oscars.
+From this extraordinary set of circumstances came The Times' "The Truth Is Hard" campaign, which began during the weekend of the Oscars.
 The first iteration was a series of ads reminding the world about the role of journalism in holding power accountable and delivering the truth.

 Stories fit to print